burrowHQ/burrowland/contracts/contract/API.md

     #[init]
     fn new(config: Config) -> Self;

+    /// Extend guardians.
+Only can be called by owner.
+    /// - Requires one yoctoNEAR.
+    #[payable]
+    fn extend_guardians(&mut self, guardians: Vec<AccountId>);

+    /// Remove guardians.
+Only can be called by owner.
+    /// - Requires one yoctoNEAR.
+    #[payable]
+    fn remove_guardians(&mut self, guardians: Vec<AccountId>);

+    /// Returns all guardians.
+    fn get_guardians(&self);

+    /// Extend farmers to the blacklist.
+Only can be called by owner or guardians.
+    /// - Requires one yoctoNEAR.
+    #[payable]
+    fn extend_blacklist_of_farmers(&mut self, farmers: Vec<AccountId>);

+    /// Remove farmers from the blacklist.
+Only can be called by owner or guardians.
+    /// - Requires one yoctoNEAR.
+    #[payable]
+    fn remove_blacklist_of_farmers(&mut self, farmers: Vec<AccountId>);

+    /// Returns all farmers in the blacklist. fn get_blacklist_of_farmers(&self) -> Vec<AccountId>;

     /// Returns detailed information about an account for a given account_id.
     /// The information includes all supplied assets, collateral and borrowed.
     /// Each asset includes the current balance and the number of shares. fn get_account(&self, account_id: ValidAccountId) -> Option<AccountDetailedView>;

+    /// Returns detailed information about an account for a given account_id.
+    /// The information includes all positions supplied assets, collateral and borrowed.
+    /// Each asset includes the current balance and the number of shares. fn get_account_all_positions(&self, account_id: AccountId) -> Option<AccountAllPositionsDetailedView>;

     /// Returns limited account information for accounts from a given index up to a given limit.
     /// The information includes number of shares for collateral and borrowed assets.
     /// This method can be used to iterate on the accounts for liquidation. fn get_accounts_paged(&self, from_index: Option<u64>, limit: Option<u64>) -> Vec<Account>;

+    /// Returns the number of accounts
+    fn get_num_accounts(&self) -> u32;

     /// Executes a given list actions on behalf of the predecessor account.
     /// - Requires one yoctoNEAR.